The best Android game / app deals and freebies of today - Mash Viral

 The best Android Game and App deals today:

+Speaking of Android games, Square Enix teased a brand new Kingdom Hearts title for mobile this morning.
+Although not much is known about the game right now, it sounds like a whole new experience set in the popular KH universe.
+More details here.

-In today’s other Android offers, Sony’s unlocked Xperia 10 Plus Android smartphone starts from $ 280 (Reg. $ 380) and you can save $ 100 on the 6.8-inch Android Auto Receiver from JVC.
-That comes on top of everything else in our Android guide.
+We also still have notable offers for the unlocked Xperia 10 Plus Android smartphone from Sony and the 6.8-inch Android Auto Receiver from JVC.
+But you will find even more discounts in our Android guide.

 More deals for Android apps are still alive: